 Quality control and assessment was done using BUSCO (v.
 3.5.2, database - eukaryota_odb10) and QUAST (v.
 5.0.2.).
-Briefly, BUSCO provides a score that is based on the presence of expected core genes within a group of organisms number of genome assembly metrics such as N50, assembly size and others.
+Briefly, BUSCO provides a score that is based on the presence of expected core genes within a group of organisms (Manni et al., 2021), in this case - eukaryotes, whereas QUAST provides a number of genome assembly metrics such as N50, assembly size and others.